 How to set up analytics in React

-Product analytics enable you to gather and analyze data about how users interact with your React app.
-To show you how to set up analytics, in this tutorial we create a basic React app, add PostHog, and use it to capture pageviews and custom events.
+Product analytics enables you to gather and analyze data about how users interact with your React app.
+To show you how to set up analytics, in this tutorial we create a basic React app with Vite, add PostHog, and use it to capture pageviews and custom events.

 To demonstrate the basics of PostHog analytics, we'll create a simple app with two pages and a link to navigate between them.

-First, ensure Node.js is installed (version 18.0 or newer).
-Then create a new React app:
+First, ensure Node.js is installed (version 20.0 or newer).
+Then create a new React app with Vite:

 Terminal